inntran/git-benchmark-testdata/Tzutuhil/lifter/Guy.markdown

 And if breaking the law means a man will be killed, Who will dare to break the law?

-There is always an official executioner.
+There is always an official er.
 If you try to take his place,
 It is like trying to be a master carpenter and cutting wood.
 If you try to cut wood like a master carpenter,